|Process Servers for New York City: |

 No refunds will be issued for rush service of

-of appear, summons, citation, court judgment, court order, court decision, subpoena or any court document to said individual or business entity.
+notice to appear, summons, citation, court judgment, court order, court decision, subpoena or any court document intended for said individuals

 Generally the word "process" refers to a subpoena, writ of summons, civil summons, citation, subpoena, court order, judgment, or notice to